elithrar/opencode-cross-repo/README.md

-# opencode-plugin-cross-repo
+# opencode-cross-repo

-OpenCode plugin for cross-repository operations with GitHub and GitLab support.
+An [OpenCode plugin](https://opencode.ai/docs/plugins/) for cross-repository operations with GitHub and GitLab support.

-## Why Cross-Repo?
+## Why?
+What?

 A cross-repo tool offers advantages over the built-in `webfetch` tool: